 (Image of PET Scan overlay above courtesy of Brian Fallon, MD, Columbia University)

-To date, LDA has awarded 179 educational grants, including 48 educational scholarships to the LDA/Columbia continuing medical education conferences.
-Other grants have been to groups from across the country and some to universities.
-Many of the grants were used to support the following types of activities: publications (including Compendium of Tick-Borne Disease: A Thousand Pearls, “Lyme Times,” “The Basics,” TX Lyme Disease brochure), school curriculum project, Lyme disease websites, distribution of materials to school nurses, host various educational projects in schools, support medical conferences including several offering CME awards, sponsor physicians for CME medical conferences, sponsor Lyme disease symposia, provide educational in-service meetings for schools, companies, and general public.
+To date, LDA has awarded 155 educational grants.
+95 educational scholarships to the LDA/Columbia continuing medical education conferences were awarded.
+Other grants have been to groups from across the country and some to universities to implement their programs.
+Many of the grants were used to support the following types of activities: publications (including Compendium of Tick-Borne Disease: A Thousand Pearls, “Lyme Times,” “The Basics,” TX Lyme Disease brochure), school curriculum project, Lyme disease websites, distribution of materials to school nurses, host various educational projects in schools, support medical conferences provided by other organizations including several offering continuing Medical Education credits (CME), sponsor Lyme disease symposia, provide educational in-service meetings for schools, companies, and general public.

-About LymeAid 4 Kids (LA4K) – The Lyme Disease Association started LA4K fund in 2004 and has helped children all over the U.S. and in Canada.
-Developed with the help of author Amy Tan, the fund is for children who do not have/receive insurance coverage for Lyme disease treatment for children and have economic difficulties.
+About LymeAid 4 Kids (LA4K) – The Lyme Disease Association started LA4K fund in 2004 and has helped children all over the U.S. Developed with the help of author Amy Tan, the fund is for children who do not have/receive insurance coverage for Lyme disease treatment for children and whose families have economic difficulties.
 Donations can be made online to LDA help this LA4K fund as there are so many applicants, the fund does run out of money frequently.
-Total Funds distributed since 2004 totals $338,400.
+Total Funds distributed since 2004 totals over $416,000 .